ateufel/AmazonWatch/README.md

 # AmazonWatch
-Watches Amazon articles for availability and orders them Needs one click buy option activated.
+Watches Amazon articles for availability and orders them.

 ## Usage